hmajid2301/articles/9. Testing with pytest-mock and pytest-flask/README.md

 cover_image: "images/cover.jpg"
 ---

 Pytest is a popular Python library used for testing.
-It is my preferred testing library because it requires less boilerplate code than the alternatives such as unittest, the built in testing library.
+It is my preferred testing library because it requires less boilerplate code than the alternatives such as (the builtin) unittest, the built in testing library.
 In this article, I will show you how you can use `pytest-flask` and `pytest-mock` to test your Flask app.
 These two libraries are plugins for Pytest which build upon some of the features that Pytest provides us.